MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 ## Real Situations

-When the conditional is _present and real_ put the if-clause in the present simple, and the then-clause in the future:
+When the conditional is _present and real_, put the if-clause in the present simple and the then-clause in the future:

 | Moment | Later Moment |
 |---------|-------|